Populis

 Populis, formerly known as GoAdv, was an online publishing company producing content for 550 websites and blogs across eight European languages.
 It "collapsed" and was put into liquidation in 2016.

-During its period of operation, Populis produced over 35,000 articles and videos in English, French, German, Italian, Portuguese, Spanish and Swedish.
-As of 2011, they reputedly received 26.1 million monthly unique visitors across their websites and blogs.
-In 2010, they had revenues of 58 million euros.
-Populis specialized in writing content for different audiences and sectors including women's interests, personal finance, automobile, travel and fashion.

 The company was active in several different countries, including Ireland, Italy, UK, Germany, Netherlands, France, Spain, Sweden, US, Australia, Russia and Brazil.
 Co-founded by Luca Ascani, chairman of the company, and CEO Salvatore Esposito, Populis had offices in Rome, Dublin and Milan.
 Headquartered in Dublin, as of 2011 the company employed 58 staff.
 Its website brands included Excite Europe, Better Deals, Nanopublishing, Blogosfere and Blogo.

 Early history

 GoAdv was launched in Rome on July 1, 2004 by Luca Ascani and Salvatore Esposito.
 In October 2010, GoAdv rebranded to Populis to reflect the company's increasing focus on the European production of multilingual online content.

 Management

 Members of the Populis Board of Directors include co-founder and Chairman Luca Ascani, co-founder and CEO Salvatore Esposito and Bernard-Louis Roques at Truffle Capital.
 Luca Ascani has spoken at the eG8 Forum on issues facing start-ups in the current business climate.
 In 2000, he launched buycentral.it as an Italian subsidiary of a French shopping comparison site.
 The company was sold to the German group Lycos in 2004.
 In 2002, he launched ADVance SRL, subsequently selling it to Netbooster in 2007.